daeddy/task_organizer/README.md

 Gorm took care of the main DB functionality (migrations, queries, etc..).
 Having worked with it before though, there may be times where we would need to override the functionality since many of Gorm's abstractions do not play well at scale.
 > Note: I implemented a delete function here though it was never part of the requirements.

-For the status, I used Gorm hooks (`AfterFind`, `AfterCreate`, and `AfterSave`), invoked after queries.
-Not entirely ideal since they add processing after each query (Ideally this would be done on the DB layer within the main transaction).
-But I chose this method since adding the status calculation logic on the queries would involve repeating code (I would need to explicitly write the query rather than using Gorm functions).
-This could be a point of improvement if performance at scale is not ideal.
+For the status, I decided it needs to be a virtual field produced by the API, since potential sorting by status would not be possible if we did the calculation in the front-end.
+I used Gorm hooks (`AfterCreate`, and `AfterSave`), invoked after saving type queries.
+For `Get /tasks:id` I just invoke the calculation after the fetch since doens't have a big performance impact.
+For `Get /tasks` where there could be potentially 10s of 1000s of tasks, then it will be necessary to do the calculation in the query so that it all happens within the same DB transaction.

 <a id="pagination-implementation"></a>
 For pagination, I based it on this simple [implementation I found](https://dev.to/rafaelgfirmino/pagination-using-gorm-scopes-3k5f) (minus the sorting).